 The Challenge: Telling a Succinct Story

 Roby was faced with the task of describing the site’s concept to potential members in a way that explained who was behind the site and how it works, all in a very short period of time.
 “I wanted people to understand quickly,” Roby says, “to tell the story succinctly and be interesting.
 I needed a product to share over multiple social media platforms, so I decided to create a video.”

 “I loved that concept and said, ‘I’m going to do that,’” she recalls.
-“I knew instantly it was not which service to use but how I was going to use GoAnimate.”
+“I knew instantly it was not which service to use but how I was going to use Vyond.”

 The video production product was substantially different from what she was used to in creating digital stories with her students.
 She normally spent a lot of time developing the script and then gathered and arranged multimedia elements.
-With GoAnimate she created a loose storyboard for a two-minute video and then changed the script multiple times based on the assets she discovered on the GoAnimate site.
+With Vyond she created a loose storyboard for a two-minute video and then changed the script multiple times based on the assets she discovered on the Vyond site.

 “I had to adjust my message to fit the short time frame, using the available resources.
 That required me to think very deeply about the wording of the script and to focus my message.
 Ultimately, I liked the wording in the final script so much that I changed my promotional copy in other places, for instance applying the script wording to the About Us section on Twitter and Facebook.”

 Among the features that Roby liked best when using Vyond was the ability to bring her script to life with synchronized dialogue voiced by real people.
 “There was one place in the video where our CEO makes a point, then pauses and smile, drawing laughs from viewers.
 It would not have been effective if his mouth didn’t stop on cue.”